Exploring Generalizable Automated Program Repair with Large Language Models: Discussion Threats to Validity

 \paragraph*{Comparison to Agentic Workflows} Recent research in APR~\cite{autocoderover,specrover,yang2024swe} focused on building agentic workflows, which is not part of our empirical exploration.
 Instead, we focused on a more fundamental evaluation of LLMs for the under-explored area of cross-language repair capabilities.
 Compared to agentic workflows, we focus on single prompt setups using different prompt ingredients.
 Nevertheless, our insights will help other researchers and engineers select LLMs to design and build new agentic workflows that can handle cross-language repair scenarios.

 \paragraph*{Experiments with LLMs} Sallou et al.~\cite{DBLP:conf/icse/SallouDP24} discussed several evaluation aspects when using LLMs in software engineering research, including the problem of output variability, data leakage, and closed-source models.
 To address the output variability of LLMs, we generated not only one but 15 patches (see details in Section~\ref{sec:metrics}).
-To evaluate the generated patches, we used the established $plausible@k$ metric~\cite{DBLP:journals/corr/abs-2107-03374} representing an estimator for the model's effectiveness.
+To evaluate the generated patches, we used the established $pass@k$ metric~\cite{DBLP:journals/corr/abs-2107-03374} representing an estimator for the model's effectiveness.
 Assessing only the plausibility (i.e., passing test cases) and not the correctness (i.e., semantical equivalence with a ground truth like a developer patch) represents a threat to construct validity.
 However, manually assessing the actual correctness for all subjects is not feasible.
 The data leakage issue is more challenging to address because we cannot control the training data of state-of-the-art LLMs.
 Related works, e.g., RepairBench~\cite{DBLP:journals/corr/abs-2409-18952} used a dataset with more recent data, whose time period is now also included in the cut-off dates of the latest models.
-At this point, we have to assume that some of the benchmark data could be included in the training data of some of the LLMs we used in our experiments, which represents a threat to internal validity.
+At this point, we have to assume that some of the benchmark data may have been included in the training corpora of some of the LLMs we used in our experiments, which represents a threat to internal validity.
 In fact, Zhou et al.~\cite{zhou2025lessleakbenchinvestigationdataleakage} recently investigated 83 SE benchmarks regarding their potential data leakage.
 According to their analysis \defectsFourJ (in its 2.0 version) has a leaked ratio of 0.41\% and BugsInPy 11.0\%.
 Both numbers are relatively low.
 Interestingly, although BugsInPy obviously has some data leakage issues, our experiments showed it as the most challenging benchmark for the tested LLMs.
+Ramos et al.~\cite{RamosMJCGG25} further studied the impact of benchmark leakage across several open-source models and found that, although some models show substancial evidence of memorization on widely used benchmarks such as \defectsFourJ, newer models, trained on larger datasets such as Llama 3.1 show only limited signs of leakage.
 As part of our empirical evaluation, we support a comparative analysis of models by selecting a wide range of open-source/weight and closed models.
 Our broad selection of models and benchmarks reduces the threat to external validity; however, we cannot claim generality beyond our experiments.